sdiehl/wiwinwlh/tutorial.md

 committee attracted various talented individuals who who initiated the language and ultimately laid the foundation for modern Haskell.

-Over the last 30 years Haskell has grown into a mature compiler with a fledgling ecosystem that is constantly reinventing itself and looking to further a set of research goals that define the community.
+Over the last 30 years Haskell has evolved into a mature ecosystem, with an equally mature compiler.
+Even so, the language is frequently reimagined by passionated contributors who may be furthering academic research goals or merely contributing out of personal interest.
 Although laziness was originally the major research goal, this has largely become a quirky artifact that most users of the language are generally uninterested in.
 In modern times the major themes of Haskell community are: